Skip to main content

 --approvalGrants approval for tools that need it.

---instance-idSelects an isolated runtime instance.
+--instance-idSelects an isolated runtime instance for cache, audit, and auth state.

 --state-dirOverrides the state root used for runtime metadata and derived cache paths.